Riley Greene Player Props: Tigers vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.
+- The 9.3 strikeouts per nine innings put together by the Angels pitching staff ranks sixth in MLB.

-- The right-hander last appeared on Tuesday, July 18 against the New York Yankees, when he threw 5 2/3 innings, allowing two earned runs while giving up six hits.
+- In his most recent outing on Wednesday, July 19 against the New York Yankees, the lefty threw 7 1/3 innings, giving up one earned run while surrendering two hits.

-- The 27-year-old has put up an ERA of 4.52, with 9.4 strikeouts per nine innings, in 15 games this season.
-Opponents have a .240 batting average against him.
+- The 26-year-old has put up an ERA of 4.26, with 7.5 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.